theseanl/tscc/README.md

 [![rollup-plugin-tscc npm version](https://img.shields.io/npm/v/@tscc/rollup-plugin-tscc.svg?style=popout&color=blue&label=%40tscc%2Frollup-plugin-tscc)](https://www.npmjs.com/package/@tscc/rollup-plugin-tscc)
 [![CircleCI](https://circleci.com/gh/theseanl/tscc.svg?style=svg)](https://circleci.com/gh/theseanl/tscc)

-TSCC is a collection of tools to seamlessly bundle, minify Typescript project with Closure Compiler.
+TSCC is a collection of tools to seamlessly bundle and minify Typescript project using Closure Compiler.

 ## Migrate

-It is easy to migrate an existing Typescript project to build with TSCC.
+It is easy to migrate an existing Typescript project to TSCC.
-Check out [todomvc apps](https://github.com/theseanl/todomvc/) forked from the original [tastejs/todomvc](https://github.com/tastejs/todomvc) and modified to use TSCC to get a sense of what it is like.
+To get a sense of what it is like, check out [todomvc apps](https://github.com/theseanl/todomvc/) forked from the original [tastejs/todomvc](https://github.com/tastejs/todomvc) and modified to use TSCC.

 ---

 ## Features

- - Automatically configures settings for [tsickle](https://github.com/angular/tsickle) and [closure compiler](https://github.com/google/closure-compiler), wires up tsickle js outputs and sourcemaps to closure compiler, sorted in accordence with dependency information, as required by closure compiler.
+ - Automatically configures settings for [tsickle](https://github.com/angular/tsickle) and [closure compiler](https://github.com/google/closure-compiler), and wires up tsickle js outputs and sourcemaps to closure compiler, sorted in accordence with dependency information, as required by closure compiler.
- - Provides an alternative [rollup](https://rollupjs.org) build using `rollup-plugin-tscc` plugin, emulating chunking behaviour of closure compiler to get the same set of output files.
+ - Provides an alternative [rollup](https://rollupjs.org) build using `rollup-plugin-tscc` plugin, emulating the chunking behaviour of closure compiler to get the same set of output files as what closure compiler would produce.
- - External module support - lookup `require`d nodejs modules, and wire them so that externs are generated, and transforms any code that uses externally imported variables.
+ - External module support: looks up `require`d nodejs modules and wires them so that externs are generated, and transforms any code that uses externally imported variables.
 Think of it as an analogue of ["external" option of webpack](https://webpack.js.org/configuration/externals/#externals) or ["globals" option of rollup](https://rollupjs.org/guide/en/#outputglobals) for closure compiler.

 ## Background

 Closure is a wonderful system of tools.
 The closure compiler is the best javascript minifier and bundler, but it is known to be very difficult to use.
-Documentations are scarce, and integration with external tools are not well-established.
+Documentations are scarce, and integration with external tools is not well-established.

 Tsickle is another wonderful tool.
-It finally makes it ergonomic to write code that can naturally be consumed by closure compiler, in that it transforms `.ts` files to well-annotated `.js` files, which would otherwise not even be consumed by the compiler, and automatically generates [externs](https://developers.google.com/closure/compiler/docs/api-tutorial3#externs) file from declaration files.
-However, like closure compiler, one has to careful in setting it up, otherwise strange bugs can occur which are not actively worked on as of now.
-Also, it only performs transpilation, there is no tool to put transpiled files to closure compiler, which is another painful part.
+It has finally made it ergonomic to write codes that can naturally be consumed by closure compiler — it transforms `.ts` files to well-annotated `.js` files, which would otherwise not even be consumed by the compiler and automatically generates [externs](https://developers.google.com/closure/compiler/docs/api-tutorial3#externs) file from declaration files.
+However, as in closure compiler, one has to be careful with setting it up, otherwise strange bugs can occur which are not actively worked on as of now.
+Also, it only performs transpilation — there is no tool to feed transpiled files to closure compiler, which is another painful part.

-TSCC aims to encapsulate these tools in a minimal, ergonomic API, and provide a faster, easier alternative bundling [Rollup](https://rollupjs.org), which is great for rapid development.
-It can be used as a drop-in replacement for rollup in existing project using rollup, after moving chunk information in `rollup.config.js` to [`tscc.spec.json`](#tscc-spec-files).
+TSCC aims to encapsulate these tools in a minimal, ergonomic API, and provides a faster and easier alternative bundling method using [Rollup](https://rollupjs.org) via a companion rollup-plugin-tscc plugin, which is great for rapid development.
+TSCC can be used as a drop-in replacement for rollup in existing projects using rollup, after moving chunk information in `rollup.config.js` to [`tscc.spec.json`](#tscc-spec-files).
 TSCC spec file is a single source of truth for all of your module bundling information.

 ## Getting started